Small white-sandy beach in Mallorca

-Cala Gat is a small Mediterranean cove guarded by pine trees, which provides cool shade against the hot Majorcan summer.
+Cala Gat is a small Mediterranean cove guarded by pine trees, which provides cool shade against the hot Mallorcan summer.
 The crystal clear waters are a perfect environment for snorkelling and/or simply swimming.

 Currently there are no comments.